snorkel-team/website/_posts/2019-08-14-hello-world-v-0-9.md

 ## New Ways to Build & Manage Training Data

-Snorkel is motivated by the observation that as modern machine learning models have become increasingly performant and easy-to-use---but also massively data-hungry---building and managing _training datasets_ has increasingly become the key development bottleneck and limiting factor for actually building real-world ML applications.
+Snorkel is motivated by the observation that as modern machine learning models have become increasingly performant and easy-to-use—but also massively data-hungry—building and managing _training datasets_ has increasingly become the key development bottleneck and limiting factor for actually building real-world ML applications.
-The goal of Snorkel is to take the operations that practitioners employ over the training data, which are often _most_ critical to ML model success, but also most often relegated to ad hoc and manual processes---e.g. labeling, augmenting, and managing training data---and make them the first-class citizens of a programmatic _development_ process.
+The goal of Snorkel is to take the operations that practitioners employ over the training data, which are often _most_ critical to ML model success, but also most often relegated to ad hoc and manual processes—e.g. labeling, augmenting, and managing training data—and make them the first-class citizens of a programmatic _development_ process.

 <figure align="center">
         <img style="width: 100%; max-width: 580px;" src="/doks-theme/assets/images/layout/Overview.png"/>